Oliver Twist (1982 TV film)

-Oliver Twist is a 1982 American-British made-for-television film adaptation of the 1838 Charles Dickens classic of the same name, premiering on the CBS television network as part of the Hallmark Hall of Fame.
-Stars include George C. Scott, Tim Curry, Cherie Lunghi, and Richard Charles as Oliver, in his first major film role.
+Oliver Twist is a 1982 American-British made-for-television film adaptation of the 1838 Charles Dickens classic of the same name, premiering on the CBS television network as part of the Hallmark Hall of Fame anthology.
+Stars include George C. Scott, Tim Curry, Cherie Lunghi and Richard Charles as Oliver Twist, in his first major film role.

 Plot

-A pregnant woman makes her way to a workhouse and dies giving birth to a baby boy.
+Alice Fleming, a pregnant woman, makes her way to a workhouse and dies giving birth to a baby boy.
 The beadle of the workhouse, Mr. Bumble names the boy Oliver Twist.
 Years later, Oliver makes the mistake of asking for more gruel for a fellow starving orphan after he refuses to accept his.
 As punishment, Oliver is sold to work as an apprentice to a local undertaker named Mr. Sowerberry, where he is used as a mute at children's funerals.
-This leads to resentment from Sowerberry's older apprentice, Noah Claypole, who retaliates by insulting Oliver's dead mother, resulting in Oliver attacking Noah.
+This leads to resentment from Sowerberry's older apprentice, Noah Claypole, who retaliates by insulting Agnes, resulting in Oliver attacking Noah.
 Siding with Noah, Sowerberry decides to send Oliver back to the workhouse.

 However, Oliver escapes and travels a seven-day journey to London where he meets a pickpocket named Jack Dawkins, better known as the Artful Dodger.
 Dodger introduces Oliver to his master, a criminal named Fagin.
 Soon enough, Oliver learns that Fagin teaches young boys how to steal.
 Oliver also meets Bill Sikes, Fagin's brutal associate and his lover, Nancy, who develops a maternal love for Oliver.
 Sikes forces Oliver to burgle a house.
 The burglary goes wrong when Oliver is shot and Sikes escapes leaving Oliver behind.
-The residents of the house, Mr. Brownlow and his niece, Rose Maylie decide to nurse Oliver back to health.
-They notice a strong resemblance between Oliver and a portrait of Mr. Brownlow's friend's daughter, Agnes Fleming.
+The residents of the house, Mr. Brownlow and his niece Rose Maylie decide to nurse Oliver back to health.
+They notice a strong resemblance between Oliver and a portrait of Agnes, Mr. Brownlow's friend's daughter.